The fat times are over.

 I could imagine a Samba bus.
 And a Porsche as a second car, but I'm not quite sure.
 Something sporty as a second car.

 Ole Harms: Well, my first one is an old Porsche, the 911 Turbo of the 930 model.
-Unfortunately, at the moment it’s just sitting in the garage.
+Unfortunately, at the moment it would just sit in the garage.
 And you said the other one correctly: a T1 Samba, albeit electrified.
 VWN built it two or three years ago with a partner, E Classics, in orange.
 A dream.

 To our actual topic: What is the state of transformation in the industry?
 Where are we and where are we heading?

-Ole Harms: That’s a good question.
-The necessity and direction of the changes are now widely understood.
+Ole Harms: That's a good question.
+The necessity and direction of change is now widely understood.
 And everywhere.
 Almost everyone knows the drivers of change.

-China and the USA are faster and braver than we are.
+China and the USA are faster and bolder than we are.

-Is it because of the people?
+Is that because of the people?
 Why is it that the USA and China are faster?
-What can we do to change this?
+What can we do to change that?

-Ole Harms: It does have something to do with attitudes and cultural influences.
+Ole Harms : It has something to do with attitudes and cultural influences.
 In core Europe and in Germany, we simply have to kick ourselves in the butt.
 Show more willingness to perform and try things out more.
-In my opinion, we are too often hampered by a pronounced sense of security.
+In my opinion, we are too often hampered by a pronounced safety mentality.

-Of course there are risks to be taken here.
+Of course, there are risks to be taken here.
 New things can flop.
-But there is no alternative to being courageous.
+But there is no alternative to being bold.
 If you only do something half-heartedly, then you lack focus, courage and perseverance.

-There seem to be more of these in other regions.
+There seems to be more of that in other regions.

 Letting go of the familiar and the tried and tested.

 We have plenty of well-trained people.
-And we have institutions that ensure that people are trained, that we conduct research, that we develop.
-You would actually think that the conditions for creating something are very good.
-If we’re talking about throwing away cars, it’s a fact that you can still earn good money with the combustion engine at the moment.
+And we have institutions that ensure that people are trained, that we do research, that we develop.
+You would think that the conditions for creating something are very good.
+If we're talking about throwing away cars, it's a fact that you can still earn good money with the combustion engine at the moment.
 So what should we leave then?
-Success also guides you.
+Success guides you too.

-Ole Harms: I don’t know whether the analogy with the omission fits the question of combustion engine or electric.
-I’m more concerned here with the procedures.
+Ole Harms: I don't know whether the analogy of leaving it fits with the question of combustion or electric.
+For me, it's more about the approach.

 We have to let go of some of the things that have made us successful in the past.
 For example, when it comes to software or revising the value chain or the depth of value creation with regard to battery/cell technology, we cannot do this with the thinking of the past.

 The approaches of the past are not bad.
-But they are no good as a reference for the new topics.
-They have to be set up completely differently.
+But they are not suitable as a reference for the new topics.
+They have to be approached in a completely different way.
 Everyone is currently talking about the software-defined vehicle: first the software, then the car.
-That’s easy to say.
-But that’s what you have to do.
+That's easy to say.
+But that's what you have to do.
 You really have to set up your entire operating model in this way.
 Right from the start.
-And not try to tune something that already exists, add something here, flange something on there.
+And not try to tune something that already exists, add something here, add something there.

 You are working in one of these future-oriented fields: software, security, development of digital products.
 And you are responsible for employees.
 What do people need to make this change successful?

-Ole Harms: You need the right environment.
+Ole Harms: They need the right environment.
 It needs an environment in which experts can work.
-And to do so quickly, effectively and without compromise.
+Quickly, effectively and without compromise.

 Ole Harms: Exactly.
-Point one is to avoid pointless discussions, interfaces and decision-making channels.
+The first point is to avoid pointless discussions, interfaces and decision-making paths.
 Decision-making authority and implementation must be brought down to the lowest possible level, to the experts.

-The second point is the promotion of expertise.
+The second point is to promote expertise.
 Either you get experts from the market or you train them yourself.
-Mediocrity, mediocrity, “okay” skills – there’s no room for that anymore.
+Mediocrity, mediocrity, "okay" skills - there is no more room for that.

 At the same time, existing opportunities and potential must be exploited: Everyone wants to develop further.
 You can create opportunities there.
 But at the same time, demand that employees continue to develop and build up in-depth expertise at all levels.

 General management is overrated in such an environment.
-“I’m a good manager, I can do everything, I can lead teams, whether they build ships or bicycles…”.
-That’s over.
+"I'm a good manager, I can do everything, I can lead teams, whether they're building ships or bicycles...".
+That's over.
 That no longer works.

 So these three things are important: the right environment, the right expertise and then consistent learning.
 How old is Nvidia now?
 30 years.
 30 years of stringent work and continuous development.
 Jensen Huang, one of the founders, is still CEO today.
 It takes time to build great technologies and a competitive business model.
 Nvidia is now one of the most valuable companies in the world.